Tett Centre's Creativity Studios

 Instagram @emily_wu_art

-Studio F ~ Ceramics
+Studio F ~ Photography

 Jean Jamieson-Hanes

-Studio G ~ Acrylic paintings, Abstraction
+Studio G ~ Acrylic Painting

 Jean Jamieson-Hanes is a Kingston based artist who has been painting primarily large-scale acrylic paintings consisting of geometric abstraction, texture, and vivid colour that seeks to engage the viewer in body and mind by enveloping them with vast expanses of colour.
 Jean’s work is rooted in animal activism, environmentalism and emotional geographies.
 Using meaningful and environmentally conscious staining materials, Jean creates paintings that explore human-animal relationships, a practice deeply rooted in grief and mourning.